-For the Group's floating rate debt, the Group starts the negotiations with its banks to modify the contracts referring to U.S. dollar LIBOR and add the fallback provisions to them.
-The Group is targeting to complete the arrangement during 2022.
+For the Group's floating rate debt, the Group has started the negotiations with its banks to modify the contracts referring to U.S. dollar LIBOR and is targeting to complete the conclusion the fallback provisions to them by end of June 2023.